-Because predicate adjectives (after the verb "to be") do not have any endings for gender/number/case in German.
+Do all other adjectives (not with the verb "to be") have endings for gender?

 Predicate adjectives also occur after some other verbs, though "to be" is the most common.
 For example, "I painted the room blue" or "I became angry".

 The other kind is attributive adjectives: ones that are before a noun (or that stand instead of a noun).

 Those (nearly always) have an ending which indicates the gender, number, and case of the noun.

 Which ending is used depends not only on gender, number, and case, but also on whether there's an article or other determiner in front of the adjective, and if so, what kind -- there are two sets of endings (strong, for when there is no determiner, and weak, for when there is a definite article or similar determiner), as well as a mixed inflection which takes some endings from the strong set and others from the weak set.